What is a VPN? How it Works & How to Use a VPN (2024)

 Are There Disadvantages to Using a VPN?

-- Shady VPNs can log and sell your data.
-Many completely free VPNs profit by logging and selling your data to third-party advertisers or worse, hackers.
-Check your VPN’s privacy policy and only subscribe to a reliable, trustworthy service.
+- Shady VPNs could log and sell your data.
+Many free VPNs profit by logging and selling your data to third parties, like advertisers.
+Make sure to check your app’s privacy policy and pick a reliable, trustworthy service.

-- VPNs aren’t legal to use worldwide.
-Some countries, like China, Russia, Turkey, and Iraq, heavily restrict or even ban the use of non-government-approved VPNs.
-If you plan on visiting one of these countries, it’s a good idea to download your VPN before you arrive and make sure you’re aware of local laws and regulations before you connect.
+- VPNs aren’t legal worldwide.
+Countries like China, Russia, and Iraq either restrict or outright ban non-government-approved VPNs.
+If you wish to use one in these countries, ensure you download a VPN before traveling.
+Also, double-check local laws and regulations before connecting.

 How Much Do VPNs Cost?

-- The VPN itself — well-known and tested services usually cost more.
+- The VPN itself — tested and renowned services usually cost more.

-- Extra features, like split tunneling, ad and malware blockers, server obfuscation, and more.
+- The variety of extra features, like split tunneling, ad and malware blockers, and obfuscation.

 Free VPN vs. Paid VPN: Which Is Better?